-The Canadian Association of Orthodontists recommends that all children have an orthodontic consultation by age 7.
-Some children may not require treatment until between the ages of 11 to 13.Patients with more complex cases or oral habits such as thumb sucking can benefit dramatically from an early phase of treatment, preventing the need for more invasive treatment later.
+The Canadian Association of Orthodontists recommends that all children have an early orthodontic evaluation by age seven.
+Having an early consultation with a docbraces Orthodontist can help your child avoid more complex and expensive treatments later in life, and in some cases, can eliminate the need for braces altogether.Patients with more complex cases or oral habits such as thumb-sucking can benefit dramatically from an early phase of treatment, preventing the need for more invasive treatment later.

 We get it.
 Not everyone loves the idea of coming to the Orthodontist.
 But we promise that your first visit with docbraces will be very exciting!

 When you and your child come for your first visit, you will be greeted by one of our warm and friendly team members.
 Getting to know our space is important for your child to feel comfortable, and our team members are always available to answer any questions you or your child might have.
 During your consultation with our Orthodontist, digital x-rays and pictures will be taken of your child’s teeth and jaws, followed by a detailed examination.
 The Orthodontist will use the digital x-rays along with his or her visual exam findings to develop a treatment plan tailored to your child’s needs.